-- Understand the development of thought in Asia, Asia Minor, the Mediterranean world, and Europe from the 16th through 19th centuries. - Understand the development of European expansion and the rise of colonialism. - Understand the intellectual vocabulary of social studies primary readings, lectures, and class discussions.
-By the end of the course students increase their understanding of Philosophy as a field of study, improve their critical thinking skills, and will have engaged a variety of philosophical texts.
+• Understand the development of thought in Asia, Asia Minor, the Mediterranean world, and Europe from the 16th through 19th centuries.

+- Understand the development of European expansion and the rise of colonialism. - Understand the intellectual vocabulary of social studies

 HU 1120 - Introduction to Philosophy